donovan-k/AdvancedCourseExplorer/doc/DatabaseDesign.md

 **Trigger to update AvgGPA for courses when columns are added and/or removed**

-(I created one for update, one for insert, and one for delete, but they are mostly identical)

 ```sql
 CREATE TRIGGER UpdateAvgGPA
 AFTER UPDATE ON Section